Alliance of Sahel States: Formalization of the Confederation

+Goïta handed over to Ibrahim Traoré as President of the AES on December 24, 2025.

+On 24 August 2026, Confederal Parliament of AES was formally installed in Niamey.
+A total of 45 lawmakers comprise the parliament, namely 15 from each AES country.

 Relations with the West African Economic and Monetary Union

-Officially members of the West African Economic and Monetary Union (UEMOA/WAEMU), AES countries have not shown their readiness to break ties with UEMOA.
+AES countries have not shown their readiness to break ties with the West African Economic and Monetary Union (WAEMU, also known by its French acronym UEMOA), which is headquartered in Burkina Faso.
 Leaving UEMOA is a more complex decision than leaving ECOWAS.
-Reasons that could impact the decision to remain in UEMOA include: 1.
-Burkina Faso hosts the UEMOA headquarters, and 2. leaving UEMOA could result in some economic instability.
-It should also be noted the AES adopted a confederal levy on imports originating outside the UEMOA to support operations of the newly created AES regional development bank.
 UEMOA member countries share a single currency, the CFA franc, which is based on a convertibility guarantee by the French Treasury.
 If a country leaves UEMOA, it will have to recover its foreign exchange reserves, currently divided between the UEMOA Central Bank in Abidjan (50%) and the French Treasury (50%).
+Nonetheless, proposals have been made for a joint AES central bank and a new currency to replace the CFA franc.

+The AES adopted a confederal levy on imports originating outside the UEMOA to support operations of the newly created AES regional development bank.

 Initiatives

 The Confederation of Sahel States has announced various measures towards its stated goals of regional stability, economic independence, and self reliance.